add link

 Omega 3 fish oils -The Inuits have a very low rate of heart disease.
 Why?
 Simple, they eat fish.
 The American Heart Association advises everyone to eat at least two 3-ounce servings of fatty fish every week.
 Doctors can confim the connection between Omega - 3 oils and depression.
 Children suffering from depression can also be helped by Omega-3 oils and so feed your children fish!

+B vitamins may also help.
+Nuts, fruits and dark green vegetables provide these vitamins.
 The B-complex vitamins are essential to mental and emotional well-being.
 B vitamins are destroyed by alcohol, refined sugars, nicotine, and caffeine so it is likely that many people may be lacking in these.

 Vitamin B1 (thiamine):

-The brain uses this vitamin to help convert glucose, or blood sugar, into fuel, and without it the brain rapidly runs out of energy
+The brain uses this vitamin to help convert glucose, or blood sugar, into fuel, and without it the brain rapidly runs out of energy!

 • This can lead to fatigue, depression, irritability, anxiety, and even thoughts of suicide.
 Memory problems, loss of appetite, insomnia, and gastrointestinal disorders are some of the problems caused by a deficiency of B1.
 Eating refined carbohydrates, like simple sugars, drains the body's B1 supply.